-You can view your updated eligibility for next year, including any updated tax credit amounts and cost-sharing reductions, on the renewal notice that you receive from MNsure.
-You also can log into your MNsure.org account, click on "Go to my account" and either select the link for "Notifications" to view an electronic copy of your renewal notice or select the link for "View Next Year Eligibility Results."
+You can view your updated eligibility for next year, including any updated tax credit amounts and cost-sharing reductions, on the eligibility renewal notice that you receive from MNsure.

-The answer to that depends on a number of factors including:
+The answer to that depends on several things, including:

 Your eligibility for financial help (advanced premium tax credit or cost-sharing reductions) is updated annually by MNsure.
 Your eligibility is based on the most recent information that you reported to MNsure.

 In most cases, if your renewal qualifies you for a tax credit for next year you will be automatically re-enrolled in the same plan offered through MNsure and the updated amount of tax credit will be applied to your new premium amount.
-If your renewal qualifies you for cost-sharing reductions for next year and you are either automatically re-enrolled in the same silver plan or a new silver plan offered through MNsure for the coming year, you will continue to receive cost-sharing reductions.
+If your renewal qualifies you for cost-sharing reductions for next year and you are either automatically re-enrolled in the same silver plan or you select a new silver plan offered through MNsure for the coming year, you will continue to receive cost-sharing reductions.

 If you are an American Indian receiving cost-sharing reductions you do not need to be on a silver plan to continue to receive the same cost-sharing reductions in your plan.

-If an advanced premium tax credit was applied to your coverage in a previous year and you have not filed a tax return for that year, you will no longer be eligible for advanced payments of the premium tax credit or cost-sharing reductions in the coming year.
+If an advanced premium tax credit was applied to your coverage in a previous year and you have not filed a tax return for that year, you will no longer be eligible for advanced premium tax credit or cost-sharing reductions in the coming year.
 You should file a tax return as soon as possible.

 If you did not provide consent for MNsure to use your federal tax information to renew coverage for the coming year, you will no longer be eligible for financial help.

 No. The best way to make sure you are getting the best deal for you and your family is to visit MNsure.org during the annual open enrollment period to shop and compare plans and enroll in a plan through MNsure.